Promo code SPRING2022 will be automatically applied at checkout!

 Autophagy is the process by which our cells break down old materials.
 Think of it as cellular recycling.
 Enzymes break down cellular waste and use the product to build fresh new cells.
 Science suggests intermittent fasting increases autophagy, making our cells more efficient recyclers.
 This makes us, on a cellular level, “younger.”

 IF also increases mitochondrial efficiency.
-Those who still remember their paper plate/jelly bean cell projects from middle school will proudly tell you the mitochondria is “the powerhouse of the cell.”
+Those who still remember their paper plate/jelly bean cell projects from middle school will proudly tell you the mitochondria are “the powerhouse of the cell.”
 Mitochondria produce the chemical energy our cells rely on.

 As we age, our mitochondria become less efficient.
 Studies show, however, that IF reverses cellular aging, giving us the mitochondria of a (relative) teenager.